esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udi.rst

    ...         return res.get()

 The full details are here not reported and can be read in the :class:`~pygmo.mp_island` code.
-In a nutshell, what happens is that the ``algo.evolve(pop)`` gets offloaded to a process (in a shared pool inited upon construction calling the ``init_pool`` static method).
-The instruction ``res.get()``, makes the thread where ``run_evolve`` remain waiting for the process execution and while doing so it releases the GIL, making parallelizaion effective.
+In a nutshell, what happens is that the ``algo.evolve(pop)`` gets offloaded to a process (in a shared pool inited upon construction calling the :func:`~pygmo.mp_island.init_pool()` static method).
+The instruction ``res.get()``, makes the thread where ``run_evolve`` remain waiting for the process execution and while doing so it releases the GIL, making parallelization effective.

 .. warning::
-   When coding a UDI, thus the user thus has to take care, according to the parallelization technology chosen, that the GIL in managed properly.
+   When coding a UDI the user has to take care, according to the parallelization technology chosen, that the GIL is managed properly.